open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 // RegistrationSpec describes how to register an addon agent to the hub cluster.
 // With the registration defined, The addon agent can access to kube apiserver with kube style API
 // or other endpoints on hub cluster with client certificate authentication.
 During the addon
-// registration process, a csr will be created for each RegistrationSpec on the hub cluster.
+// registration process, a csr will be created for each Registration on the hub cluster.
 The
-// CSR can be approved automatically(Auto) or manually(None), After the csr is approved on the hub
+// CSR will be approved automatically, After the csr is approved on the hub cluster, the klusterlet
-// cluster, the klusterlet agent will create a secret in the installNamespace for the addon agent.
+// agent will create a secret in the installNamespace for the addon agent.
 // If the RegistrationType type is KubeClient, the secret name will be "{addon name}-hub-kubeconfig"
 // whose content includes key/cert and kubeconfig.
 Otherwise, If the RegistrationType type is
 // CustomSigner the secret name will be "{addon name}-{signer name}-client-cert" whose content